 - Applications may be self-submitted or submitted by a serving Committee member with the approval and on behalf of an applicant.

 - A specially designated membership subcommittee shall review applications for membership and recommend candidates to the full Committee for its new member election normally held in September.

 - A valid election shall require participation of at least 75% of the serving Committee members (both public and private sectors), and a candidate must receive the votes of a majority of the serving Committee members to be elected to membership.

 - Removal from the Committee:

-- Members may be removed from the Committee by the President and CEO of AFCEA International based on repeated lack of participation or demonstrated lack of required expertise, based on the recommendation of the Chair.
+- Members may be removed from the Committee by the President/CEO of AFCEA International based on repeated lack of participation or demonstrated lack of required expertise, based on the recommendation of the Chair.

 - Members who miss four consecutive meetings will be considered by the Chair for removal.

-- Meetings of the Committee will normally be held at AFCEA International Headquarters, but may convene at another location at the call of the Chairs.
+- Meetings of the Committee will normally be held at AFCEA International Headquarters, but may convene at another location at the call of the Chair.

-- Meetings will be held monthly or at an interval to be determined by the Chairs.
+- Meetings will be held monthly or at an interval to be determined by the Chair.

 - A quorum for meetings shall be a majority of the members.
 Issues requiring a vote of the Committee shall be decided by majority vote of those present.

 - Minutes of each meeting shall be published and distributed.